 Start building that Christmas library early!
 Inscribe a special note for your child inside the cover of one of your favourite holiday books—talk about what Santa got them that year, how they loved their first taste of cranberry sauce, etc. Revisit that first-Christmas magic every year when you crack open that classic book (you can’t go wrong with ‘Twas The Night Before Christmas).

 Warm and snuggly is the name of the game at Christmastime.
 If you have the ability—or have a family member who is handy with knitting needles—make a special holiday blanket you can bring out every year.
 Follow tradition number five and use it to snuggle under while you read a book.
 If you're not so crafty, you can find lots of knit blankets and quilts on Etsy or at local craft shows.

-If there is a special chair or spot in your home, maybe by the fireplace, take a festive photo of your baby there—then plan to recreate it each year so you have a themed series to compare your tot’s year-to-year growth.
-Alternatively, head to the mall and meet up with Santa for a photo.
+If there is a special chair or spot in your home, maybe by the fireplace, take a festive photo of your baby there—then plan to recreate it each year so you have a themed series to compare your tot's year-to-year growth.
+Alternatively, head to the mall and meet up with Santa for a photo (virtually or in person).
 It can be fun to see your child’s different reactions to Old Saint Nick each year.